mbellehumeur/ProjectWeek/PW44_2026_GranCanaria/Projects/CastAStandardForRealTimeFrontEndIntegrationOfHealthcareApplication/README.md

 1. Add  Cast hub module to Slicer with a [AI prompt that generates the hub](https://github.com/mbellehumeur/cast/blob/main/cast-hub-ai-prompt).
    <img width="1643" height="1192" alt="image" src="https://github.com/user-attachments/assets/815fb5c3-a5d1-46b3-8167-e9951e0e30f4" />

-3. Add a Cast client to slicer and trame-slicer with a [AI prompt that generates the client service](https://github.com/mbellehumeur/cast/blob/main/cast-hub-ai-prompt).
+2. Add a Cast client to slicer and trame-slicer with a [AI prompt that generates the client service](https://github.com/mbellehumeur/cast/blob/main/cast-hub-ai-prompt).
+   The client shall work with Slicer and Medplum hubs.

-4. Implement events:
+3. Implement events:
    *  patient-open/close
    *  imagingstudy-open/close
    *  annotation-update (measurements,markups,...)

-5. Add a trame-slicer viewport to OHIF with trame-react and configure hanging protocol.
+4. Add a trame-slicer viewport to OHIF with trame-react and configure hanging protocol.
     * Have OHIF with trame-slicer hanging protocol open/close studies (PACS with advanced viewer scenario).

-6. Have a multi-user session with OHIF and Slicer (tumor board or staff/resident scenario).
+5. Have a multi-user session with OHIF and Slicer (tumor board or staff/resident scenario).

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->